Microfluidic Droplet Production Method

 A good control of droplet production can also make single-cell analysis , or drug testing possible .

 Droplet generation in microfluidics is based on the use of two immiscible fluids, oil and aqueous solutions are mostly used.
 The droplets are made in devices called microfluidic chips.
-Different physical aspects are involved in droplet generation depending on the design and material of the microfluidic chip.
+Different physical aspects are involved in the droplet production method depending on the design and material of the microfluidic chip.
 Among all chip designs to generate droplets, three are widespread in microfluidic area.

 A co-flow, a T-junction and Flow Focusing design .

-The co-flowing design, in droplet generation, consists of two concentric capillaries with the inner capillary carrying the dispersed phase and the outer the continuous.
-As the dispersed phase enters the main channel, the viscous stresses created by the continuous phase stretch the interface until it breaks forming a droplet [ 10]
+The co-flowing design, in droplet production method, consists of two concentric capillaries with the inner capillary carrying the dispersed phase and the outer the continuous.
+As the dispersed phase enters the main channel, the viscous stresses created by the continuous phase stretch the interface until it breaks forming a droplet

 One of the main advantages is the simple design of the co-flow.

-The advantages are the simplicity of the design, the great knowledge of the droplet “Break up” physical phenomena which allows for better understanding and control of the droplet generation process.
-In the T-junction, it is really easy to control the droplet frequency and size.
+The advantages of this method of droplet production are the simplicity of the design, the great knowledge of the droplet “Break up” physical phenomena which allows for better understanding and control of the droplet generation process.
+In the T-junction, it isreally easy to control the droplet frequency and size.
 However, the frequency and size ranges remain limited by the chip design and materials.

 As Demonstrated by Anna et. al. in 2003

 In a flow focusing design, the dispersed phase is introduced directly into the main channel while the continuous phase is injected by two branches placed perpendicularly.
 The dispersed phase is then pinched on both sides by the continuous phase, a droplet is formed due to the competition between the viscous force and the surface tension at the interface between the two phases .
 One of the big differences regarding the T-junction is the symmetry.